semanticarts/congr/README.md

 ### Arguments

-`congr.py` can be run from the command line with several options:
+`congr.py` can be run from the command line using the arguments below.
+Arguments are case-sensitive.
+Arguments can be abbreviated to their shortest unique form.
+For example, `--files` can be abbreviated to `-f`.
+Arguments can be provided in any order.
+Default values may change, so it's best to specify all arguments explicitly.

 - `starting_dir_path`: Path to the starting directory (default: 'C:/Users/StevenChalem/congr-test').

 - `--iri`: IRI for the starting directory node (default: 'http://example.com/files/').

-- `--files`: Include files in metadata (default).
+- `--files`: Include files in metadata (default). **Including files can result in a very large output file.**

-- `--no-files`: Exclude files from metadata.
+- `--no-files`: Exclude files from metadata. **If you only need a directory tree, choose this.**

-- `--fingerprints`: Create file fingerprints (default).
+- `--fingerprints`: Create file fingerprints (default). **Fingerprinting is slow, especially over slow network connections.
+It requires reading the entire file into memory.**

-- `--no-fingerprints`: Exclude file fingerprints.
+- `--no-fingerprints`: Exclude file fingerprints. **If you don't need fingerprints, choose this for better performance.**

 - `-o, --output`: Output file name (default: 'output/congr-output.ttl').